 In addition to physical symptoms, individuals with Bruck Syndrome may experience psycho-social challenges such as anxiety and social isolation.
 The severity of Bruck Syndrome can vary from mild to severe forms, impacting individuals differently across their lifespan.

-Currently, there is no cure for Bruck Syndrome, but various strategies aim to manage its symptoms effectively.
-Despite its challenges, many individuals with Bruck Syndrome lead fulfilling lives well into adulthood.
-Treatment focuses on minimising fractures, enhancing independent function, and promoting overall health.
+Currently, there is no cure, but various strategies aim to manage its symptoms effectively.
+Treatment focuses on minimising fractures, enhancing independent function, and promoting overall health through a multi-disciplinary medical team.
+Approaches include fracture care, physical therapy, surgical procedures, medications, a healthy lifestyle, and the use of mobility aids.